Garlic Shrimp Pasta in One Pan

 Return chicken thighs to the pan, skin-side up.
 Spoon the sauce over the chicken.
 Simmer for 10-12 minutes, basting occasionally, until chicken is cooked through (165°F internal temperature).

-Serve hot with the pan sauce drizzled over rice, mashed potatoes, or roasted vegetables.
+Serve hot with steamed rice and the pan sauce spooned generously over the top.

 To make cleanup even easier, line your pan with parchment paper or aluminum foil before cooking.
 This recipe is designed to cook everything in one pan, so you'll only have one pot to wash!